To foster an authentic and inspiring community that celebrates our history while building toward the future.

 - USA TODAY’s Atlantic Avenue named one of America’s 10 Great Shopping Streets in 2017.

-- Delray Beach received a Bronze designation from the national SolSmart program for making it faster, easier, and more affordable for homes and businesses to go solar.
+- Bronze designation from the national SolSmart program for making it faster, easier, and more affordable for homes and businesses to go solar.
 This designation recognizes the city for taking steps to encourage solar energy growth and remove obstacles to solar development.
 For companies looking to expand, a SolSmart Bronze designation is a signal that Delray Beach is “open for solar business.”

 |Prior to 1845, when Florida became a state Africans, Seminole Native Americans, and Black Seminoles were already living in South Florida and continued to do so along with white Europeans.|